Frequently Asked Questions

 Bilingual two-way immersion programs provide an effective instructional approach for both minority-language and majority-language elementary-school students.
 Students … show improved math and reading performance...
 (The) ability to communicate in two languages and interact with a larger proportion of the population is likely an asset for these students as they enter an increasingly globalized world.
 We conclude that two-way immersion models are beneficial in multiple ways ...
 (Biling, 2013, U.S. National Library of Medicine, National Institutes of Health)

 Q. Does this program cost the district more because you have to hire more bilingual teachers?

-While our bilingual population continues to grow and bilingual instruction is mandated, we would need teachers to teach students regardless of the implementation of a dual language program.
+While our bilingual population continues to grow and bilingual instruction is mandated, we would need highly qualified teachers to teach students regardless of the implementation of a bilingual program.
 We will hire differently as we are now looking for outstanding dually certified teachers in elementary education with a bilingual extension.
 Hiring will change in the future and how we assign teachers to MKES will look different.

 Q. What is the process for enrolling our child?